Zum Inhalt springen

 Where it stalls:

-• Poor data quality and fragmented system landscapes slow implementation
+• Poor data quality and fragmented system landscapes slow implementation across industries.

 ⚠️